seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DEFVAL {0}
         ::= { cKeyTransferPullScalars 3 }

-    cCDMLDeliveryRequest OBJECT-TYPE
+    cPALDeliveryRequest OBJECT-TYPE
         SYNTAX      INTEGER { readyForDownload(1), downloadAndParse(2),
                               discard(3) }
         MAX-ACCESS  read-write
         STATUS      current
         DESCRIPTION
-            "This scalar controls the server's CDML download process - server information is stored in the cCDMServerTable.
+            "This scalar controls the server's PAL download process - server information is stored in the cSOMSServerTable.
 When read, it will return 'readyForDownload' if the last action succeeded.
 If the last action is in progress or failed, it will return the last requested action.

-            The values which may be set depend on the current value of this object and the cCDMLDeliveryStatus object.
+            The values which may be set depend on the current value of this object and the cPALDeliveryStatus object.

             In order to initiate a new download, this object must contain the value 'readyForDownload', and the
-            cCDMLDeliveryStatus must contain the value 'complete'.
-At which point, setting this object to to 'downloadAndParse' initiates the CDML download process.
-Note, the cCDMLDeliveryStatus should transition to 'inProgress' at
+            cPALDeliveryStatus must contain the value 'complete'.
+At which point, setting this object to to 'downloadAndParse' initiates the PAL download process.
+Note, the cPALDeliveryStatus should transition to 'inProgress' at
-            the device begins the CDML download process from the server(s) and URI(s) listed in the cCDMLServerTable (as ordered by the cCDMLServerPriority index).
+            the device begins the PAL download process from the server(s) and URI(s) listed in the cSOMSServerTable (as ordered by the cSOMSServerPriority index).

-            If the CDML download fails, the next highest priority URI will be tried, and so on.
+            If the PAL download fails, the next highest priority URI will be tried, and so on.

-            While a CDML download is in progress, or if the CDML download fails for all possible servers and URIs (indicated by a cCDMLDeliveryStatus value of 'downloadFailed'), this object will return an inconsistentValue error for any new value except 'discard' (which will cancel the current download).
+            While a PAL download is in progress, or if the PAL download fails for all possible servers and URIs (indicated by a cPALDeliveryStatus value of 'downloadFailed'), this object will return an inconsistentValue error for any new value except 'discard' (which will cancel the current download).

-            If the CDML download succeeded, the cCDMLDeliveryStatus value remains inProgress and the device attempts to parse the download immediately.
-During the parsing of the CDML, all new values will return inconsistentValue error (i.e. the parse process can not be aborted).
-If the parse fails, the cCDMLDeliveryStatus will transition to 'parseFailed', and
+            If the PAL download succeeded, the cPALDeliveryStatus value remains inProgress and the device attempts to parse the download immediately.
+During the parsing of the PAL, all new values will return inconsistentValue error (i.e. the parse process can not be aborted).
+If the parse fails, the cPALDeliveryStatus will transition to 'parseFailed', and
-            this object must be set to 'discard' before a new CDML download is attempted."
+            this object must be set to 'discard' before a new PAL download is attempted."
         ::= { cKeyTransferPullScalars 4 }

-    cCDMLDeliveryStatus OBJECT-TYPE
+    cPALDeliveryStatus OBJECT-TYPE
         SYNTAX      INTEGER { complete(1), inProgress(2),
                               downloadFailed(3),
                               parseFailed(4) }
         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "This indicates the current state of a CDML download.
+            "This indicates the current state of a PAL download.

             'complete' indicates that the last requested
-            cCDMLDeliveryRequest action was successful.
+            cPALDeliveryRequest action was successful.

-            'inProgress' indicates that a CDML download or CDML parse is underway.
+            'inProgress' indicates that a PAL download or PAL parse is underway.

-            'downloadFailed' indicates that the last attempted CDML download failed.
+            'downloadFailed' indicates that the last attempted PAL download failed.

-            'parseFailed' indicates that the last attempted CDML parse failed.
+            'parseFailed' indicates that the last attempted PAL parse failed.

             The relationship between this object and
-            cCDMLDeliveryRequest is detailed in the following table.
-The table indicates values of cCDMLDeliveryRequest that are allowed depending on the current value of this object.
+            cPALDeliveryRequest is detailed in the following table.
+The table indicates values of cPALDeliveryRequest that are allowed depending on the current value of this object.

- cCDMLDeliveryRequest!                 cCDMLDeliveryStatus
+ cPALDeliveryRequest!                 cPALDeliveryStatus
  --------------------+-----------+----------+--------------+------------
  !                   !  complete !inProgress!downloadFailed!parseFailed!
  --------------------+-----------+----------+--------------+------------